 When machining components are moving or spinning during the sanding and finishing processes, high volumes of dust generate and become discharged into the airstream.
 Once airborne, sanding and finishing dust begins to circulate through the air and settles on floors and surfaces presenting health risks and production issues.

 Sanding and finishing dust is very fine and can be submicron in size, making it invisible to the human eye and highly dangerous to anyone who becomes overexposed.
 This type of fine dust lingers in the air even after machines and tools have stopped running.
 Inhaling contaminants from sanding and finishing can result in many different health effects, ranging from chest pain and headaches to nervous system damage and cancer.

 The make-up of sanding and finishing dust varies based on the type of materials being used and can include chromium, lead, and the abrasives from sanding disks.
 Because the air contaminants found in sanding and finishing dust are so dangerous, it's critical to protect employees from overexposure.
 The best way to mitigate sanding and finishing dust exposure is with proper air filtration and dust collection.

 Are the levels of sanding and finishing dust in your work environment harmful?
-If you're unsure, get in touch with us for additional assistance.
+If you're unsure, get in touch with our specialists for additional assistance.